 The TEDxUSU team is excited to announce that we are bidding farewell to the ticket lottery system this year!
 Given the steadily rising demand for TEDxUSU tickets, we have decided to move the event to the newly renovated Daines Concert Hall.
 This change of venue will nearly quadruple the audience capacity from previous events.
 We want TEDxUSU to be an event for everyone, and having to tell people no was one of the the hardest parts of the job.
-Tickets will go on sale on September 20, 2017, at 11:00 AM on the Caine College of the Arts Box Office website.
+Tickets are on sale now!

 Tickets will only be available online only at the Caine College of the Arts Box Office website.
 Tickets are $25, with a $10 discount available to current, card-holding USU students.

 As the TEDx team discussed our growing program, it became apparent that in order to continue providing a top-quality program we need to cover a small amount of our overhead.
 The money we expect to collect from the sale of tickets covers a small fraction of the cost of TEDxUSU—we don’t make a profit by any means—but it helps with things like refreshments, swag and travel cost for speakers.
 We are confident enough in the stellar-ness of our curated content to put our program up there with other top TEDx events and other conferences across the country.

 Daines Concert Hall

 TEDxUSU 2017 will take start at 6:00 PM at the Daines Concert Hall on Utah State University’s Logan, Utah campus.

 6:00 PM Session One begins in the Daines Concert Hall

 8:00 PM Session Two beings in the Daines Concert Hall